-- a.
+- 2. Educational Outcomes - a.
+Service Hours.
+Completion of service under the supervision of a University department or outside agency. - b.
+Discretionary outcomes.
+Work assignments, essays, presentations, research projects, conduct contracts, or other discretionary assignments. - c.
+Master Educational Plan.
+Develop a master educational plan with the aid of the Student Conduct Authority and assigned mentor with continuous evaluation and support for a specified period of time. - d.
+Counseling Assessment.
+Referral for assessment at University Counseling Centerfor alcohol/drug concerns, general mental health, or other wellness concerns. - 3.
+Administrative Directive Outcomes - a.
 Restitution.
 Compensation for loss, damage, or injury to University property.
 This may take the form of appropriate service, monetary, or material replacement. - b.
 No contact directive/extension of existing no contact directive.
 A no contact directive is an official University directive that serves as notice to an individual that they must not have physical contact with or proximity to, or direct verbal, electronic, written, and/or indirect communication intentionally made through another individual for a specified period of time.
 This may be a new directive, extension of an existing directive, or include altered or additional parameters or instructions to an existing directive.
-No contact directives may only be removed prior to the specified period of time at the discretion of the Student Conduct Authority and at the written request of all involved individuals. - d.
+No contact directives may only be removed prior to the specified period of time at the discretion of the Student Conduct Authority and at the written request of all involved individuals. - c.
+Termination or reassignment of housing.
+Removal or reassignment of an individual in University housing after a specific date and for a specified period of time.
+If removed, the student may be restricted from entering all University residence halls.
+This status constitutes a disciplinary record that will remain on file with the Student Conduct Authority in a manner consistent with University records retention policies.

+- d.
 Loss of privilege.
-Denial of any specified privilege for a specified period of time.
-Examples include, but are not limited to: guest privileges, restriction from a University event or program, or restriction from an area or building. - e.
+Denial of any specified privilege for a specified period of time.Examples include, but are not limited to: guest privileges, restriction from a University event or program, or restriction from an area or building. - e.
 Parental notification.
 Notification may be sent to parents or guardians of a student who is under 18 years of age, or financially dependent on their parents or guardians, depending on the circumstances surrounding the incident.
 Parents or guardians may also be notified of alcohol and other Drug incidents for students under 21 years of age, regardless of financial dependency or resulting outcome. - f.
 Behavioral Plan.
-This is a directive to the student from the Student Conduct Authority and/or in consultation with another appropriate office (including, but not limited to Housing, Title IX, etc.) which outlines expected behaviors to aid in a student's success.

-- 5. Alternative Resolution Agreement Outcomes - a.
-Any individual or combination of outcomes listed in the education outcomes section of this policy. - Administrative directive outcomes including, but limited to restitution, no contact directive or extension of existing no contact directive, loss of privilege and behavior plan as defined in the administrative directives outcomes section of this policy. - c.
+This is a directive to the student from the Student Conduct Authority and/or in consultation with another appropriate office (including, but not limited to Housing, Title IX, etc.) which outlines expected behaviors to aid in a student's success. - 4.
+Alternative Resolution Agreement Outcomes - a.
+Any individual or combination of outcomes listed in the education outcomessection of this policy. - b.
+Administrative directive outcomes including, but limited to restitution, no contactdirective or extension of existing no contact directive, loss of privilege and behavior plan as defined in the administrative directives outcomes section of thispolicy. - c.
 Voluntary time away from the University for a specified period of time.

-H. Appeal Procedures
+J. Appeal Procedures